UN@ est une plateforme d'édition de livres numériques pour les presses universitaires de Nouvelle-Aquitaine

 © I. Abadie, Inrap, 2013.

-Perhaps, the most direct sign of this vulnerability was found in a 9th century silo containing three human bodies.
-Two of them were on the ground, one of the bodies belonged to an adult, whose age cannot be estimated, the other was a child between 3 and 6 years old.
+Perhaps, the most direct sign of this vulnerability was found in a 9th century silo containing the remains of at least three human bodies.
+Two of them were found together in the earliest stratigraphic layer of the silo, one of the individuals was an adult, whose age cannot be estimated, the other was a child between 3 and 6 years old.
 Silos are not burial structures, but stocking places to store food and, once deactivated, it disposes domestic waste.
 Beyond that, the bodies were found with most of their bones being absent.
 The two remaining had cutting marks and fractures, the adult seems to have had his ribs and leg removed.
 In addition, the remains show signs that they were resting in open space before being buried.
 At last, the adult has small carbonization stains, indicating partial exposition to fire.4 This set of evidences is hard to put together, it does not seem like a burial, since the structure is not used for it.
+And, in this case, it would be expected to find the complete skeletons.
+It also does not resemble an attempt at cremation, given that only a few bones have burn marks and the exposure to fire was partial.
 How to explain the lesions and stains?
 A controversial, yet valid explanation would be seeing these data as a survival cannibalism case.
 Cannibalism is a recurring motif in the written sources of the Early Middle Ages,5 although it was never detected in the archaeological record.
 Cannibalism or not, La Confiserie is still a rather destitute site according to zooarchaeological data.
 However, other peasant sites, like the one in Les Ruelles, which were in association with an elite habitat, display a far more comfortable situation,6 hinting that famine might be more related to the right of access to food than with availability.

 Right supero-lateral view of the right parietal bone of the adult individual with brown traces of possible weathering.